Cardiac Risk in the Young Screening - Saturday 10th September 2022

 Care Navigators – our call handlers and receptionists are trained to help navigate you to the most appropriate member of our health care team, its not always the Doctor you need to see!
 ALL of our staff abide by the same professional and confidentiality standards.
 They will ask you details about the reason you are requesting an appointment.

-Our Practice Nursing Team led by Matron Lisa Callaghan – Head of Nursing at Royal Primary Care, is able to deal with a wide variety of issues including long-term health conditions such as diabetes and COPD, cervical screening (smears), contraception and travel health clinics.
+Our Practice Nursing Team are able to deal with a wide variety of issues including long-term health conditions such as diabetes and COPD, cervical screening (smears), contraception and travel health clinics.

 Our Specialist Mental Health Practitioners are skilled in managing all aspects of mental health and work closely with the GPs and the Community Mental Health Services.

 Our Advanced Nurse Practitioners are a key part of the clinical team and take part in the “duty” or “on call” role, do home visits and nursing home ward rounds.
 ANPs are experienced nurses who have undertaken extensive further training in order to be able to manage a wide variety of clinical problems.
 We have great confidence in our ANPs and they are able to deal with many medical problems.

 GPs – Our GPs form the core of the Primary Care Team.
 Many of our GPs have special clinical interests, however all are able to manage general medical and health problems.